 Anna Oppermann: Drawings

 Anna Oppermann.
-Frühwerk - Nr.
-175b, 1969.
-Mixed technique on Masonite, 130 x 120 cm, framed.
-Courtesy of the Estate of Anna Oppermann and Galerie Barbara Thumm, Berlin Germany.
+Untitled, 1969.
+Mixed media on mansonite, 51 x 47 inches framed (130 x 120 cm).
+Courtesy Estate of Anna Oppermann, Gallery Barbara Thumm, Berlin, Germany.

 Anna Oppermann: Drawings will feature a survey of this underrecognized German artist’s early drawings alongside one of her renowned “ensemble” installations, and will be the first solo exhibition of her work in the United States in twenty years.
 Beginning in the mid-1960s through the early ’70s, Oppermann (1940–1993) created an astonishing series of surreal, almost psychedelic drawings that uniquely and quietly explode the private space of the home, and her experience within it.
 These early drawings contribute to a feminist re-centering of spheres traditionally associated with women, casting everyday objects as symbolic, consequential protagonists: houseplants sprawl to take over the picture plane, windows and mirrors provide views into other worlds, and tables display drawings that themselves open out into new domestic scenes.
 By placing her own body—her knees, arms, the back of her head—as reference points in the work, Oppermann coaxes the viewer to take on her subjectivity and perspective, emphasizing the gendered realms of the home and the relationships that we form both within and to our private spaces.